We will discuss two docking methods:

 Install the recommended mods

 There are mods for Kerbal Space Program 2 which make space flight much easier.
 We will not use “cheats”, these mods display the necessary information for easier maneuver node configuration, manual burn execution, and docking.
-We recommend the following mods:
+Use CKAN to install the mods.
+See the CKAN wiki for documentation and installation instructions.

 - Maneuver Node Controller